-November Gardening Tips and To-Dos for the Pacific Northwest Region
+November Gardening Tips and To-Dos for the Pacific Northwest

 Fall is in full force and there is still so much to do in the garden.
 Here are some November gardening tips and to-dos for your Pacific Northwest garden.

 Our weather here in the Pacific Northwest has finally started to look more like fall, especially after the first autumn rainfall.
-We actually welcomed the rain because we hadn’t had rain of significance since June.
+We welcomed the rain because we hadn’t had rain of significance since June.

 November regional gardening tasks always differ by hardiness zone, but there is a common need to clean up the garden and put it to bed for the winter season.

 When it comes to gardening, I have to admit that this is the most challenging time of the entire year for me.
-I absolutely despise working in the garden when it’s cold and rainy.
+I despise working in the garden when it’s cold and rainy.
 But having a healthy and gorgeous garden for next year means you need to make sacrifices along the way.

 I’m a self-taught hobby gardener, not a Master Gardener.
-Everything I share with you on my blog is my personal opinion and things that have worked for me personally.
+Everything I share with you on my blog is my personal opinion and things that have worked for me.

 November Gardening To-Dos